suizokukan/katal/README.md

-    o  action__addtag()                     : add one tag to the string tags of some files o  action__cleandbrm()                  : remove from the database the missing files o  action__downloadefaultcfg()          : download the default configuration file o  action__infos()                      : display informations about the source and the target directory
+    o  action__addtag()                     : add one tag to the string tags of some files o  action__cleandbrm()                  : remove from the database the missing files o  action__downloadefaultcfg()          : download the default configuration file o  action__findtag()                    : display the files tagged with the _tag parameter which is a simple string, not a regex. o  action__infos()                      : display informations about the source and the target directory
     o  action__rebase()                     : copy a target directory into a new one